Frequently Asked Questions About Certification

 + Is my certification transferable if I sell my business to another woman?

 No, certification is not transferable.
-Certification is granted solely to the owner that applies for and successful completes the full certification process.
+Certification is based on the representation of the business by the owner who applies for and successfully completes the full certification process.

 + Who do I call to check the status of my certification?

 The owner and the person listed as the Company contact will receive automated e-mails informing them when each step of the process has been completed.
-If additional information is needed, please contact the Regional Partner Organization to where you mailed your documents.
+If additional information is needed, please contact the Regional Partner Organization that is assigned to process your application.
+You can find the RPO's contact information on the Submit Application page in WBENCLink2.0.

-+ How am I assured of the confidentiality of my documents once I send them?
++ How am I assured of the confidentiality of my documents once I submit them?

 + What is the difference between WBENC certification and my state's certification?